• Skip to primary navigation

 If you're new to Passover and confused about the whole flourless thing, let me catch you up real quick.
 Passover is all about matzah, and eating leavened bread is a big no. Long story short, there was a Pharaoh, and he wasn't a big fan of the Jews.
 So, Moses came along with some plagues, there was minimal time to leave Egpyt and escape the evil Pharaoh, so the bread didn't have time to rise and turned into matzah.
 If you've got 20 minutes to spare and really want to know about the details, watch the Rugrats Passover episode.
 It honestly does a good job of explaining the story in simple detail and it's a fun throwback!

 Okay, so back to the cake.
 Since there is no flour on this holiday, the assumption is the food is bland and boring.
 Honestly, though, there isn't much of a difference as long as you put in some effort and creativity.
 Hence, this Passover flourless chocolate cake.
-The cake is so rich and creamy and definitely makes the list for Passover dessert you can make year-round.
+The cake is so rich and creamy and definitely makes the list of Passover desserts you can make year-round.
 My one trick is the whipped egg whites.
 It gives the cake an airy lift, even though it is super fudgy.

 Flourless Chocolate Cake